Mama Stamberg Takes Her Cranberry Relish Recipe To Ocean Spray's CEO

 Standing in a sea of crimson, up to his hips in berries and cold water, Chacko says he feels like a kid again.

 Chacko has been at Ocean Spray since 2017 — long enough to learn the answer to my next burning cranberry question: What's up with the name Ocean Spray?
 Not all cranberries grow near oceans, right?
-Mr. Chacko says it goes back to a company founder.
+Chacko says it goes back to a company founder.
 "Every time he stood near the beach, the spray of the ocean always triggered emotions of refreshment," Chacko explains.

 Now, nearly 90 years later, the farmer-owned cooperative has 2,000 employees.
-It's an almost $2 billion business, though Chacko says sales flattened in the last five years — climate change has been an issue, and big frosts hit some farmers hard.
+It's an almost $2 billion business, though Chacko says sales flattened in the past five years — climate change has been an issue, and big frosts hit some farmers hard.
 But he hopes that reaching younger buyers and globalizing will get more cranberries on the table.

 "It's a wonderful, wonderful fruit if you love tart," Chacko says.
 "And if you don't, there are an incredible number of recipes — "

 Oh?
-What's that, Mr. Chacko?
+What's that?
 You're looking for a cranberry recipe?
 Funny you should mention it, I have just the thing:

 Mama Stamberg's Cranberry Relish